[BLOG ~ ALASKA/USA]

 So, why does the word ukulele strike such awkward feelings into the hearts of patrons, venues and promoters?
 Is it the masses of flowered shirts?
 Is it the funny hats and ties or the constant rainbow songs?
 Well listen up World, there are a few of us that are and have broken away from that norm and there are so many great reasons for you to take that same leap as so many of us have and start to listen for yourself.
 Music created by a ukulele isn’t just for songs that you’d hear at the Honolulu airport while you’re waiting for your luggage to arrive at the carousel.
 We have arrived and we can rock.
 Give us a listen.
 You won’t be disappointed.
 It’s not the instrument that matters but whose hands are manipulating the strings.

 From an Alaskan to Australians I only have one thing to close on.
 I’m here to spruik (I know fancy Aussie words too) giving the ukes a chance, to embrace things that are different, to go against the norm and expand your horizons.
 You will be pleasantly surprised.
 Long gone are the days when a uke was just for hipsters and beachside sing-a-long.
 They can be cool.
 Hell, they are cool!
 In fact, there are more ukuleles sold each year than any other instrument on this music-loving planet.
 Also, if I hear Wagon Wheel one more time I think I might vomit.
 Let’s just let sleeping dogs lie – my guitar player friends – and we can all just get along.

-by Russell Copelin
+Images courtesy of Russell Copelin